 Please email media inquiries to email@example.com or call Marc Kimball in Minnesota at 651-221-1016 or Michael Dale-Stein in DC at 202-224-2916.

-Senator Al Franken was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
+U.S. Senator Al Franken was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
 In 1973, he graduated from Harvard, where he met his wife Franni.
-They've been married for 37 years, and have two grown children, Thomasin and Joe.
-Senator Franken has one grandchild, Joe, born to Thomasin and her husband Brody in May 2013.
+They've been married for 39 years, and have two grown children, Thomasin and Joe.
+The couple's first grandchild, Joe, was born to Thomasin and her husband Brody in May 2013.
 Before running for the Senate, Al spent 37 years as a comedy writer, author, and radio talk show host and has taken part in seven USO tours, visiting our troops overseas in Germany, Bosnia, Kosovo, and Uzbekistan-as well as visiting Iraq, Afghanistan, and Kuwait four times.

-In 2008, Al was elected to the Senate as a member of the DFL (Democratic-Farmer-Labor) Party from Minnesota.
-He currently sits on the Health, Education, Labor, and Pension (HELP) Committee; the Judiciary Committee; the Energy and Natural Resources Committee, and the Committee on Indian Affairs.
+First elected to the Senate in 2008, and re-elected in 2014, he currently sits on the Health, Education, Labor, and Pensions (HELP) Committee; the Judiciary Committee; the Energy and Natural Resources Committee, and the Committee on Indian Affairs.